Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 Please, note that this is not a indication of where one should apply the medicine, wich should be discussed with a health professional.
 More informations can be found in [https://www.rebif.com/en]

-One can generate their own points creating a file named "coordinates" with 3 columns, for the x, y and z dimensions.
+One can generate their own points creating a file named "coordinates" with 3 columns, for the x, y and z dimensions of each point.

 ####   Run from command line
 The parameters are tested and should converge in some minutes.
 To run the default options just type in command line (linux):